mach-8/notes-cfd/README.md

   3. Understand and appreciate the difficulties involved in solving discretized governing equations and how to overcome such difficulties

+  4. Use their knowledge of different approaches to modelling turbulence to choose turbulence models for specific applications.

-  4. Use Python and Jupyter Notebooks to solve simple numerical problems
+  5. Use Python and Jupyter Notebooks to solve simple numerical problems

 ## Topics